-- I1% of residents travel outside of the La Crosse-Onalaska Metro area live outside the county for work, - 7.7% of those that work in the county reside in another county. - 87.4% of employed county residents rely on a car to get to work despite having the La Crosse MTU system provides bus service covering the city of La Crosse and Onalaska, - 75% of drivers drive alone despite the Scenic Mississippi Regional Transit System offers connections to surrounding counties. - The average commute time is 18.6 minutes. - Car-centered infrastructure leads to a difficult conundrum: qualified individuals could fill a job if they had transportation and could afford transportation if they had a job.
-Some employers address this issue by offering telecommuting options and transportation reimbursements.
+- 11% of residents travel outside of the La Crosse-Onalaska Metro area live outside the county for work, - 7.7% of those that work in the county reside in another county. - 87.4% of those living in La Crosse County residents rely on a car to get to work despite having the La Crosse MTU system provide bus service covering the City of La Crosse and Onalaska, - 75% of drivers drive alone despite the Scenic Mississippi Regional Transit System offering connections to surrounding counties. - The average commute time is 18.6 minutes. - Car-centered infrastructure leads to a difficult conundrum: the need for a car to find a job yet needing a job to afford a car.
+To overcome this, some employers address this issue by offering telecommuting options and transportation reimbursements.